Godot AI Agent.

 Is Summer Engine free?

 Summer Engine is free to download and use.
-The core engine is open source.
-AI agent features are usage-based, so you only pay for what you use.
+The AI-agent layer, including the CLI, MCP server, skills, and plugin manifests, is MIT open source.
+Hosted AI features are usage-based, so you only pay for what you use.

 Try the Godot AI agent today.